 - understanding of civil aviation laws

-- knowledge of helicopter mechanics.
+- knowledge of helicopter mechanics and aerodynamics.

 - may work regular business hours, or weekends, or do on-call work